How the data monetization calculator works

 If you also enter 5 hours/week and select multiple strategies, the calculator will estimate potential earnings for each and then show a combined “expected annual earnings” total for the strategies that remain after applying your privacy risk tolerance.

-Strategy overview: what you’re trading
+Strategy overview for personal data monetization: what you’re trading

 - Passive tracking (data brokers, targeted ads) tends to pay less but runs in the background.
 The trade-off is ongoing collection and resale risk.